-- (1) Insurers that use the services of in-house counsel for assistance in handling Montana indemnity claims shall report the cost of that legal assistance.
-If the insurer does not separately track and report in-house legal costs on a perclaim basis, the insurer shall report the cost allocation information required by this rule. - (2) The purpose of this cost allocation rule is to obtain a figure that reasonably reflects the per-claim cost of having in-house counsel.
-The insurer shall report annually upon request by the department: - (a) the dollar amount that represents the following information about the cost of in-house legal staff: - total compensation (salary and cost of benefits and employer contributions) of all attorneys who provide counsel on indemnity claims; - (ii) total compensation of support staff (such as secretaries, paralegals, and assistants) working for those attorneys; and - (iii) overhead costs attributable to the legal staff, such as a proportionate share of rent or building expense and administrative costs, such as payroll and accounting; and - (b) a percentage figure that reasonably approximates the percentage of time spent by the attorneys providing advice, counsel or representation on indemnity claims.
+- (1) Insurers that use the services of in-house counsel for assistance in handling Montana indemnity claims shall report the cost of that legal assistance. - (2) If the insurer does not separately track in-house legal costs on a per claim basis, the insurer shall report annually upon request by the department: - (a) the dollar amount that represents the following information about the cost of in-house legal staff: - total compensation (salary and cost of benefits and employer contributions) of all attorneys who provide counsel on indemnity claims; - (ii) total compensation of support staff (such as secretaries, paralegals, and assistants) working for those attorneys; and - (iii) overhead costs attributable to the legal staff, such as a proportionate share of rent or building expense and administrative costs, such as payroll and accounting; and - (b) a percentage figure that reasonably approximates the percentage of time spent by the attorneys providing advice, counsel or representation on indemnity claims.

 History: 39-71-203, MCA; IMP, 39-71-225, MCA; NEW, 1995 MAR p.
 856, Eff.
-5/1/95.
+5/1/95; AMD, 2024 MAR p.
+1066, Eff.
+5/11/24.